PrincessSun/SAMPLE-Food-Security-Data-Module/README.md

 [Feb16,2021] Added the "Software" folder, which includes a Tableau data visualization data for UNIVEF Child Malnutrition in world maps.

 [Feb24,2021] Added the "Tracking Changes" folder, which also has a file called "CHANGELOG.txt."

+License Agreement:
+All the raw data, resources, and codes in our project are accessible to anyone for free.